odoo/documentation/content/developer/howtos/rdtraining/C_data.rst

 **Reference**: the documentation related to this topic can be found in :ref:`Data Files<reference/data>`.

-When the data to create is a bit more complex it can be useful, or even needed, to do it in XML.
+When the data to create is more complex it can be useful, or even necessary, to do it in XML.

 .. code-block:: xml